patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 `Deployments` are controllers of pods running the same version of a container artifact.

-`PersistentVolumes` are volumes requested from storage controllers, either CSI requests volumes from the cloud which attacheds to a specific Kubernetes Node.
+`PersistentVolumes` are volumes requested from storage controllers, either CSI requests volumes from the cloud which attaches to a specific Kubernetes Node.
 Other types of volumes exist as different storage class attributes on the persistent volume.

 `PersistentVolumeClaims` are the ways pods refer to a `persistentvolume`.